 You can periodically review your loan account to ensure that whenever there is a reduction in Base Rate / PLR, corresponding changes happen in your home loan interest rate.
 The lender tends to provide the benefit of lower rates selectively to new borrower by changing the spread rather than by decreasing the Base Rate / PLR.

-Therefore, you should ideally consider the spread (preferably lowest or nil in case of banks and highest in case of housing finance companies) along with the BR / PLR, if you want to get the benefit of lower interest rate on par with new customers.
+Therefore, you should ideally consider the spread (preferably lowest or nil in case of banks and highest in case of housing finance companies) along with the BR / PLR, if you want to get the benefit of lower home loan interest rates on par with new customers.

 Home Loan Repayment

-Most lenders offers maximum tenure of 30 years but it is also restricted by the borrower’s age at the end of the tenure so as to ensure that the loan repayment ends on or before the retirement age of the borrower which is usually 60 years for salaried and 65 years for self employed borrowers.
+Most banks & housing finance companies offers maximum tenure of 30 years but it is also restricted by the borrower’s age at the end of the tenure so as to ensure that the loan repayment ends on or before the retirement age of the borrower which is usually 60 years for salaried and 65 years for self employed borrowers.

-Every loan has a costs attached to it like Processing Fees or Administrative fees which are non refundable, Legal fees payable to the lender or to the legal consultants of the lender, Stamp duty on creation of mortgage, etc.
+Every home loan in India has a costs attached to it like Processing Fees or Administrative fees which are non-refundable, Legal fees payable to the lender or to the legal consultants of the lender, Stamp duty on creation of mortgage, etc.